k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### Step 3 - Add the Target LU Tables to the LU Schema

-1. Run the createDeleteTablesAndPopulations flow to add the TAR_  tables to the LU.
+1. Run the **createDeleteTablesAndPopulations** flow to add the TAR_  tables to the LU, or run the **createAllFromTemplates** flow to  add the TAR_  tables, data generation flows, and load and delete flows to the LU.

 Click for more information about the [deleting entities implementation](/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md).